 - 1 garlic clove, minced

-- Divide rice evenly into each of four bowls.
+- Divide rice evenly into four bowls.
 Top each bowl with one salmon fillet and a spoonful of cabbage slaw.
-Next, drizzle peanut sauce evenly over all components, and garnish with chopped peanuts and extra green onion, if desired.
+Drizzle peanut sauce evenly over all components, and garnish with chopped peanuts and extra green onion, if desired.